mitushaa/InternshipChallenge2020/README.md

 # Recommender System using Python
-  My Project Description:The goal of my project is to show the capabilities of a Recommendation Engine.<br>
+  **My Project Description:** The goal of my project is to show the capabilities of a Recommendation Engine.<br>

 I'll be introducing following things:
 1. Recommendation System Using collaborative filtering with Python